A Different World: Why We Owe The Cosby Accusers An Apology

 As weeks and months went on, the number of women who claimed to have stories about Cosby multiplied almost exponentially, but it still didn’t put a dent in the unshakeable resolve of his most ardent supporters.
 And I’m not referring here to a healthy skepticism — “innocent until proven guilty” — or an unbiased desire to “wait and hear both sides” (which was impossible to do because Cosby wasn’t speaking to the media at all), but an absolute refusal to acknowledge that he could have committed the crimes.
 Along with this impenetrable denial, came a furious contempt towards the women who came forward.

 The reactions towards Cosby’s accusers ranged from those who considered them killjoys and party-poopers — Cosby, it was reported, was planning a return to television and now the deal was off the table — to those who saw them as gold-diggers, liars, and worse.
-I was told that the accusers wanted “money, “fame”, “to bring a good man down”, but no one wanted to explain why anyone would bother, when victims of sex crimes are often humiliated publicly and stigmatized for the rest of their lives.
+I was told that the accusers wanted “money, “fame”, “to bring a good man down”, but no one wanted to explain why anyone would bother, when victims of sex crimes by famous men are often humiliated publicly for speaking out and stigmatized for the rest of their lives.
 Why would these women lie when to come forward so often meant being shamed by the public, a public that, in many cases, was still in love with Bill Cosby, and had joyous memories of his professional triumph, The Cosby Show?
 Actress Rose McGowan told a reporter one of the reasons that prevented her from coming forward about her allegations of rape against Harvey Weinstein: “I didn’t want his name next to mine in my obituary; his name doesn’t deserve to be mentioned in the same breath as mine when I’m dead.”
 If you doubt this stigma exists, consider the obituaries one day of Monica Lewinsky and Anita Hill.

 Some of the responses to Cosby’s accusers went beyond distaste or indifference and extended to outright cruelty.
 Because some of the women claimed to have been violated during the Sixties and Seventies, they were seniors when the allegations resurfaced.
 Comments on social media disparaged the women’s physical appearance and their “desirability”, as if that had anything to do with the veracity of their claims.
 Even when it seemed clear that there had been a consistent modus operandi, and that the women’s stories corroborated the others, there were still those who believed that a “campaign” had been orchestrated against Bill Cosby, and that the women knew each other, synchronized their stories, and had been paid by some nefarious entity to destroy him.
 When Bill Cosby entered a courtroom in early June of this year for criminal sexual assault, more than fifty women had come forward.
 I wanted to ask the Cosby supporters holding signs outside the courtroom, “Even if you really believe that half of the women are lying, what about the other twenty-five?
 Can they really all be lying?
 And why?”